Abhishek-Devkatte/SaaS-Customer-Churn-Retention-Intelligence/README.md

 ### KPIs

-* Total Customers
+- 👥 Total Customers
-* Churn Rate
+- 📊 Churn Rate
-* Churned Customers
-* Revenue Exposure

 ### Visualizations

-* Churn rate by contract type
+- Churn Rate by Contract Type
-* Churn reasons
+- Churn Reasons

-* Customer status
-* Overall churn overview
+This page provides a quick overview of the overall customer churn situation.

 ---